hbprosper/TBStandaloneSimulator/README.md

 # TBStandaloneSimulator
+A simple standalone simulator (a revamped version of the code developed by Anne-Marie Magnan), whicn is intended for quick approximate studies.
-Temporary home of test beam stand alone simulator (at least a piece of it!).
-This has been tested with CMSSW_8_0_1, slc6_amd64_gcc493, running within a CERNVM virtual machine on a mac.
+Use the CMSSW test beam simulator for more sophisticated simulations.

+The code has been tested with CMSSW_8_0_6, slc6_amd64_gcc530, running within a CERNVM virtual machine on a mac.
 It should work on lxplus and cmslpc-sl6.

 # Installation
 ```linux